Where Stay

 4 hotelsView selection

-Zanzibar forms an autonomous island of 1650 km² located some forty kilometres from the Tanzanian coast.
-Its flat terrain, dotted with gentle hills and mangroves, is surrounded by warm sea all year round.
-The Indian Ocean trade winds create microclimates : the sheltered west coast enjoys calm waters while the east experiences more pronounced tides.
-Main roads connect Stone Town to coastal villages in under an hour, yet secondary tracks often require a 4x4.
-Transfers from the airport or port are by taxi or private shuttle.
-This geography requires careful thought about the pace of your stay : proximity to restaurants and shops in Stone Town, direct sea access on the coasts, or a more isolated village immersion.
-The choice of area therefore determines the daily atmosphere, accessible activities and desired level of tranquillity.
+Zanzibar is an autonomous island covering 1650 km² and lying roughly forty kilometers off the Tanzanian coast.
+Its flat landscape, marked by gentle hills and mangroves, is ringed by warm seas year-round.
+Indian Ocean trade winds create local microclimates: the sheltered west coast enjoys calm waters, while the east faces stronger tides.
+Main roads link Stone Town to coastal villages in under an hour, though side tracks often call for a 4x4.
+Transfers from the airport or port are handled by taxi or private shuttle.
+This layout means thinking carefully about the pace of your stay : proximity to restaurants and shops in Stone Town, direct beach access along the coasts, or a quieter village immersion farther out.
+The area you pick shapes the daily vibe, the activities within reach, and the level of peace you want.
+Stone Town holds most historic sites and offers quick airport transfers.
+The north and northeast coasts give immediate beach and reef access for snorkeling, with main roads suitable for ordinary cars.
+The east and southeast coasts often need a 4x4 to reach villages and lagoons, yet they provide closer contact with fishing communities.
+The south coast stays the most remote, suiting those who want marine viewing and old cultural spots without evening crowds.

 Stone Town